-TROUBLESHOOTERS: Crystal Rogers’ ex-boyfriend arrested in connection to her death
+Troubleshooters: Crystal Rogers’ ex-boyfriend arrested in connection to her death

 LOUISVILLE, Ky.
 (WAVE) - After eight years since a Bardstown woman, Crystal Rogers disappeared, her ex-boyfriend has been arrested in connection to her death, WAVE Troubleshooters have learned.

-Brooks Houck was taken into custody Wednesday morning, according to the FBI.
+Brooks William Houck, 41, of Bardstown, Kentucky, was taken into custody Wednesday morning, according to the FBI.

 The arrests come after recent searches at Brooks Houck’s properties, including his home, with the help of the FBI.